llgoddin/Bot2048/readme.md

-# Project - Bot 2048
+# Project - 2048
 ## Description
-Plays and beats the game 2048 by combining tiles that are multiples of 2
+The objective of the game is to create the 2048 tile by combining tiles with the same number.
+The tiles are multiples of 2, every turn a new tile is generated.
 ## Dependencies
-This program uses pyautogui
+This program uses Pygame
 ## Author
 Lucas Goddin
 ## Status